jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 should be set off by commas.

 ```
- Sam Jones, the union representative , is here.
+ Sam Jones, the union representative, is here.
 (The appositive adds
 nonessential information; commas set it off.)
 ```
 ```